 Press the pastry pie dough into a tart pan with removable bottom.
 Dock the dough by pricking it with a fork.
 "Blind" bake for 20 minutes at 375 degrees.
 Remove from oven; set aside to cool.

-Roast the tomatoes as described above, using the garlic and thyme and 2 tablespoons of olive oil.
+Roast the tomatoes as described above.
 Set aside to cool.

 Arrange the roasted sliced tomatoes in the bottom of the baked tart crust.
 Sprinkle the Parmesan cheese evenly over the tomatoes; place dollops of ricotta cheese over the tomatoes.
 Drizzle with remaining 1 tablespoon of olive oil, sprinkle with salt and pepper.
-Place in the 350 degree oven for 15 minutes until the cheese is melted and and the crust is golden brown.
+Place in the preheated oven for 15 minutes until the cheese is melted and the crust is golden brown.
 Cool before serving.